Crosbie Castle and the Fullarton estate: The Fullarton family

 The name is thought to come from the office of 'Fowler to the King', the purpose of which was to supply wild-fowl to the King as required.
 The dwelling which came with the post was called Fowlertoun and the family may have eventually adopted the name.
 The Fullartons of Angus had been required by Robert I to supply him with wildfowl at his castle of Forfar.

 Alanus de Fowlertoun was in possession of the lands shortly before his death in 1280 and the family continued in a nearly unbroken line from father to son.
 The family house had originally been located in the area closer to the shore, presently named Fullarton Drive, however as the population of the village started to grow, the decision was made to relocate 2 miles east.
 The family had given lands, the Friars Croft, to the Carmelite friars and George Foullertoun held the lands from 1430 to 1471 and was often known as the Laird of Crosbie; he may have moved the family to Crosbie prior to Fullarton House being built.

-James Fullarton of Fullarton and Crosbie, received on 20 November 1634, a commission under the great seal, from King Charles I, appointing him sheriff of the bailiary of Kyle Stewart.
+James Fullarton of Fullarton and Crosbie, received on 20 November 1634, a commission under the great seal, from King Charles I, appointing him sheriff of the bailiery of Kyle Stewart.
 William Fullarton, the builder of the house, inherited the estate from his grandfather in 1710, he having inherited it from his brother in turn.

 Orangefield and Fairfield near Monkton, Ayrshire had been part of the Fullarton Estate, however they were sold by Colonel William Fullarton circa 1803, prior to his taking up an official appointment in Trinidad as one of the government's commissioners.
+When he and Marianne returned they brought with them Luisa Calderton who was the primary witness in their case against Thomas Picton.

 Colonel Fullarton died in 1808, the last Fullarton of that Ilk laird.
 He wrote in 1793 the seminal A General View of the Agriculture in the County of Ayr and was one of the few on record to praise Robert Burns's skills as a farmer, commenting favourably on a method of dishorning cattle which the poet had demonstrated.
 Burns is said to have visited Fullarton.
 Napoléon III, as Prince Louis-Napoléon Bonaparte (20 April 1808 – 9 January 1873) stayed at the house whilst attending the Eglinton Tournament of 1839.
 Burns made a complimentary reference to Colonel Fullarton in 'The Vision'.
 The Colonel certainly visited Burns at Ellisland in 1791.

 Colonel Stewart Murray Fullarton of Bartonholm, a second cousin, married Rosetta, said to be the daughter of the Colonel Fullarton, and their two sons continued the line, however the estate had been sold in 1805 to the Duke of Portland.